 The conventional standards, processes and formats will no longer be supported for credit transfers as of mid-2018.

 Why is the present migration date appropriate?

 SEPA sent a strong signal by switching over to ISO 20022 in 2014.
 ISO 20022 is also making headway outside Europe, in countries such as Japan and Australia.
 As a participant in this European payment area, the Swiss financial center is now carrying out the migration according to a coordinated schedule.
 The timely implementation of the joint plan is necessary to safeguard long-term competitiveness as well as to meet the increasing regulatory requirements.
 The harmonization of the Swiss payment traffic processes is being implemented with an internationally recognized standard and offers an ideal opportunity to reduce the current complexity and diversity and to eliminate redundancies – particularly in view of the fact that the operators, SIX Interbank Clearing and PostFinance, will replace their payment systems in any case in the course of modernization.

 What are the greatest challenges regarding the migration?

 On the one hand, in the transition phase, the payment instruments must function simultaneously according to both the old and new procedures, standards and formats.
-On the other hand, the new infrastructures must provide availability and quality equal to the current infrastructures after the migration.
+On the other hand, after the migration, the new infrastructures must provide availability and quality equal to the current ones.

 Is Swiss payment traffic losing its independence and uniqueness with the harmonization initiative?

-Independence is not lost with a convergence (e.g. CHF).
-For example, the highly-efficient ISR process, with its very high STP rate, will continue to exist, though it will meet regulatory requirements in the future by delivery ordering party and recipient data.
+Independence is not lost with a convergence with the international standards (e.g. CHF).
+For example, the highly-efficient ISR process, with its very high STP rate, will continue to exist, though it will in the future meet regulatory requirements by delivering ordering party and recipient data.